viorelhorlescu/voysis-ios/README.md

 The `Voysis.Service` class is the main interface used to process voice recognition requests.
-It is accessed via the static `Voysis.ServiceProvider.make(config: Config(url : "http://ADD-URL.com/websocket"))` method
+It is accessed via the static `Voysis.ServiceProvider.make(config: Config(url : "http://ADD-URL.com/websocket"))` method.
-The sdk communicates to the network using a websocket connection accomplished using the Starscream.framework The `Audio Toolbox Audio Queue Services` is used for recording the users voice.
+The sdk communicates to the network using a websocket connection accomplished using the Starscream.framework The iOS core library, `Audio Toolbox Audio Queue Services` is used for recording the users voice.

 Context - Entities